PepsiPistol/TicTacToe/DesignReport.md

 ## Introduction
 This software is developed by Group 27 (*pepsi gun*) as part of the Late-term assignment.
-The name of the course is Software Engineering (SC-SC-T-303-HUGB).
+The name of the course is Software Engineering (SC-T-303-HUGB).
 The software is a simple implementation of the popular game *Tic-Tac-Toe*.

 ## Classes
 Maybe we can use the noun identification method
+... probably not because we have no documentation to search for nouns in.

+## Coding rules
+These are the rules that group members will follow when writing code Maybe we could use markdown lists for this section